Carlos-n21/p1-vi-runners/README.md

 This website serves as an informative platform for existing and prospective members to learn more about our activities, benefits of running, and how to join us.

 Facebook Group:
-This website website is based on our active Facebook group: [VI Runners Bristol Facebook Group](https://www.facebook.com/groups/1890506954520150/)
+This website website is based on the active Facebook group: [VI Runners Bristol Facebook Group](https://www.facebook.com/groups/1890506954520150/)

 Development Details
-Coded with: Copilot AI assistance and Bootstrap framework.
+Coded with: Copilot AI assistance and Bootstrap libraries.

 Layout: Created using Balsamiq wireframes.